-Note 2: All rules and regulations printed in the College catalog, The Pathfinder and the OTA Student Policy Manual will be reinforced throughout this course.
-Review attendance, dress code and student ethics.
+Note 2: All rules and regulations printed in the College catalog, The Pathfinder, and the OTA Student Policy Manual will be reinforced throughout this course.

 Note 3: The OTA Program will not tolerate any form of academic dishonesty as defined in The Pathfinder or unethical behaviors as defined in the OTA Program's Student Policy Manual.
-Any student participating in academic dishonesty or unethical behaviors of any type will receive a zero (0) on the assignment or exam and may be subject to further disciplinary action.
+Any student participating in academic dishonesty or unethical behaviors will receive a zero (0) on the assignment or exam and may be subject to further disciplinary action.